 Money & Payment Questions

 How are the overall costs calculated in case I win an award?
 You are responsible for shipping, insurance, etc. If you become a Finalist, there is a “hanging fee” just for those entries.
-If you win a top award (Bronze, Silver, Gold or Spark), there is a Winners Circle Services Package at extra cost, which includes promotion, license rights to Spark name, the Yearbook and other benefits.
+If you win a top award (Bronze, Silver, Gold or Spark), there is a Winners Circle Services fee, which includes promotion, license rights to Spark name, the Yearbook and other benefits.
 Don’t worry–all our fees are far less than the other big competitions!